-- 6.26 QST's management is increasingly concerned by the rapid deteriorating situations in Hong Kong.
-The outbreak of protests against the ill-conceived "Extradition Bill" presented by the Hong Kong SAR Government, since withdrawn, continued into its 16 weeks.
-These political unrests, arising from a perceived fear of losing the fundamental freedom under the "One Country Two Systems", has damaged Hong Kong's reputation internationally.
-It also affected the fundamental economic health of Hong Kong. - 6.27 In-bound tourism from China has fallen by 86% year-on-year, the result of an avoidance by Chinese tourists due to the unrest in Hong Kong.
-There is presently no visibility how an incompetent Hong Kong Government can finally accede to the massive and societal-wide demand for a fairer system of governance going into 2047 when Hong Kong 50-year grace period ends before its full absorption into China. - 6.28 In the light of an unprecedented crisis in Hong Kong, QST's management is focusing its effort in areas of its strength in the network it has built over the years.
-QST's management will focus on developing further its corporate advisory business and the rising attention on various immigration projects from an uneasy Hong Kong's private and corporate sectors as they have to mitigate the uncertain risk as the protests continue. - 6.29 QST's management will also be more pro-active in managing its investment portfolio.
-The PRC Government has instituted a number of stimulative measures to try to mitigate the fallout from the trade war with the US.
+- 19. In-bound tourism from China has fallen by 86% year-on-year, the result of an avoidance by Chinese tourists due to the unrest in Hong Kong.
+There is presently no visibility how an incompetent Hong Kong Government can finally accede to the massive and societal-wide demand for a fairer system of governance going into 2047 when Hong Kong 50-year grace period ends before its full absorption into China. - 20.
+In the light of an unprecedented crisis in Hong Kong, our management is focusing our effort in areas of our strength in the network we have built over the years.
+We will focus on developing further our corporate advisory business and the rising attention on various immigration projects from an uneasy Hong Kong's private and corporate sectors as they have to mitigate the uncertain risk as the protests continue. - 21.
+We will also be more pro-active in managing our investment portfolio.
+The PRC Government has instituted a number of stimulative measures to try to mitigate the fall out from the trade war with the US.
 These measures are positive for Hong Kong as it is still an important financial window to the world for the PRC.